Lester Cotton

-Lester Cotton Sr. (born February 20, 1996) is an American football offensive guard for the Miami Dolphins of the National Football League (NFL).
-He was signed as an undrafted free agent following the 2019 NFL Draft by the Las Vegas Raiders.
-He played college football at Alabama.
+Lester Cotton Sr. (born February 20, 1996) is an American professional football guard.
+He was signed as an undrafted free agent following the 2019 NFL draft by the Las Vegas Raiders.
+He played college football for the Alabama Crimson Tide.

 Early life

-Lester Cotton was born on February 20, 1996, in Tuscaloosa, Alabama.
+Lester Cotton was born on February 20, 1996, in Tuscaloosa, Alabama, and went to high school at Central High School in Tuscaloosa.

-High school

-He went to high school at Central High School in Tuscaloosa, Alabama.
 He was a four-star prospect and played in the 2015 Under Armour All-America game.
 He also was named the no. 3 offensive guard nationally by Rivals.com.